-The values of control parameters a and b that we will use in the following simulation are 1.1 and 0.9.
-In the enhanced RED algorithm, we calculate p_i 's for all connections according to the above algorithm.
-Figure 7 shows the simulation results on the relative throughput of the enhanced RED algorithm.
-Compared with Figure 3(b), it is clear that our enhanced version of the RED algorithm gives much better fairness than the original RED algorithm.
-In simulation, however, we set the control parameter values of a and b intuitively.
-It is a future research topic to seek an appropriate method to determine those parameters.
-C. DRR Case As explained in Subsection II-A, the router buffer is logically divided into several queues in DRR and each connection is assigned its own queue.
+Figure 11 shows the simulation results on the relative throughput of the enhanced RED algorithm.

+Compared with Figure 3(b), it is clear that our enhanced version of RED algorithm gives further better fairness than the original RED algorithm.
+In simulation, however, we set the control parameter topic to seek an appropriate method to determine those parameters.

+3.3 DRR Case

+As explained in Subsection 2.1, the router buffer is logically divided into several queues in DRR and each connection is assigned its own queue.
 We first consider the case where the large buffer is equipped with the router so that every connection is given a sufficient amount of buffer.
-In our model depicted Figure 8, four DRR queues are formed in the router, and DRR parameters are set such that each DRR queue is served in proportion to the input link capacity of the assigned connection.
-Figure 10(a) shows the simulation results of relative throughput.
+In our model depicted Figure 4, four DRR queues are formed in the router, and DRR parameters are set such that each DRR queue is served in proportion to the input link capacity of the assigned connection.

+Figure 5(a) shows the simulation results of relative throughput.
 Different from the FIFO (Figure 2) and RED (Figure 3) algorithms, the DRR algorithm provides very good fairness among connections even when the output link capacity is small.
 When the output link is large, on the other hand, the degree of the fairness is slightly degraded.
 It is because TCP's retransmission timeouts tends to frequently occur due to bursty packet loss at the queue since the FIFO discipline is used in each DRR queue.
 Then, the retransmission timeout degrades the performance more seriously.
-Thus the degree of performance degradation depends on the bandwidth-delay product of the connection.
+Thus the degree of performance degradation depends on the bandwidthdelay product of the connection.
 Furthermore, in the DRR algorithm, the capacity not used by a certain queue due to connection's retransmission timeout can be used by other connections.
 It increases the total throughput, but it is likely to lead to the unfairness among connections.
-This is

-Fig. 10.
-DRR case with TCP Reno why fairness is degraded in the case of the large output link.
+This is why fairness is degraded in the case of the large output link.

 While the DRR algorithm assigns the DRR queues to each connection, several connections should be assigned to one DRR queue as the number of connections grows.
 It is because the number of DRR queues which can be prepared must be limited by the router buffer size and processing overhead.
 However, the performance of the DRR algorithm in such a case has not been known.
-For investigating such an insufficient buffer case, we assume that there are two queues and four connections, and each connection is assigned to the queue as shown in Figure 9.
+For investigating such an insufficient buffer case, we assume that there are two queues and four connections, and each connection is assigned to the queue as shown in Figure 6.
 The 64 Kbps and 128 Kbps connections are assigned to one queue (queue 1 in the figure) and the 256 Kbps and 512 Kbps connections to another queue (queue 2).
 Each queue is assumed to be served in proportion to the total capacity of the assigned connections.

-We show the simulation results in the insufficient buffer case in Figure 10(b) for the relative throughput.
-The buffer sizes of two queues are equivalently set to be 30 Kbytes.
-The lines labeled 'total-1' and 'total-2' indicate total throughput of two queues, queue 1 and queue 2.
-Although each queue is served in proportion to the total capacity of the assigned connections, the two connections assigned to the same queue show unfair throughput.
+We show the simulation results in the insufficient buffer case in Figure 5(b) for the relative through jectures the available bandwidth for the connection, put.
+It is clear from this figure that the two connections assigned to the same queue show unfair throughput.
 This is because we assumed that the arriving packets are served according to a simple FIFO discipline within the DRR queue.
-As described in Subsection III-A, the FIFO algorithm cannot keep fairness among connection at all.
-In this subsection, we have observed that the DRR algorithm gives much better fairness than FIFO and RED algorithms, but its fairness property is sometimes lost as each connection has different capacity or when multiple connections are assigned to one DRR queue.
+As described in Subsection 3.1, the FIFO algorithm cannot keep fairness among connection at all.

+In this subsection, we have observed that the DRR algorithm gives much better fairness than FIFO and RED algorithms, but its fairness property is some-4.1 times lost as each connection has different capacity or when multiple connections are assigned to one DRR queue.
 We henceforth consider to improve the fairness property of the DRR algorithm in the next subsection.